Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

-I’m also curious to see how this method generalizes to other--perhaps more fundamental--topics.
+I’m also curious to see how this method generalizes to other—perhaps more fundamental—topics.
 The target knowledge set—facts about Harry Potter—seems particularly specialized and unentangled with other facts about the world.
 Intuitively, it feels this kind of information from a model is easier to remove than say, knowledge about the existence of Africa or knowledge about the Roman empire.
 Concepts like that have a tremendous amount of related concepts and subconcepts, which might make it significantly harder to isolate the correct features.
 To sufficiently delete Africa, you may have to gather all the features that activate for Africa, but also all the features of each country on the continent, and then all the world leaders for each country.
 It feels like a lot of nodes to cover, and I’m not confident that a few “Africa” neurons will encompass it.
 Because of this and similar concerns, I feel that strong mechanistic interpretability groundwork will go a long way to making this approach effective and usable in real-life situations.

 ## Subtler Ablations